 On top of that, and 2 bonus points are a great way to pad your Ultimate Rewards balance or to get you started.
-And because you always earn double points on travel and dining purchases, the mid- range $95 annual fee makes this a great card to keep beyond the first year and to also keep at the top of your wallet.
+And because you always earn double points on travel and dining purchases, the mid- range annual fee of $0 first year, then $95, makes this a great card to keep beyond the first year and to also keep at the top of your wallet.

 50,000 bonus points after you make $4,000 in purchases within the first 3 months

 You can get excellent value out of ThankYou points, particularly if you transfer them to airlines and redeem for expensive premium cabin tickets.
 If you are a traveler that often books the cheapest economy class ticket, then there can also be strong value in redeeming points through the ThankYou program’s travel portal thanks to the 25 percent discount offered by this card.

 If you are interested in domestic award travel or simple award redemptions, this card may prove to be too complex.
 Instead, consider cards with more domestic transfer partners.
 You may not get quite the same value for your points, but there will be more availability and easier redemptions.